National Military Strategy (United States)

 The NMS report also includes an assessment of the nature and magnitude of the strategic and military risks associated with successfully executing the missions called for under the strategy.
 In preparing the assessment of risk, CJCS examines assumptions pertaining to the readiness of forces (in both the active and reserve components), the length of conflict and the level of intensity of combat operations, and the levels of support from allies and other friendly nations.

 Before submitting the report to Congress, the chairman provides a copy to the secretary of defense.
 The secretary provides an assessment and comments on the report and submits these comments to Congress when the report is formally transmitted.
 Specifically, the secretary of defense must examine areas of risk considered "significant" by the chairman and provide a plan for mitigating those risks.
 This hierarchy of presentation, first to the secretary of defense and then to Congress, is informed by US Code-10, which was significantly modified by the Goldwater-Nichols Act of 1986.
 This act also moved the Chairman of the Joint Chiefs of Staff (CJCS) to a strictly advisory placement in the hierarchy of military command and stipulated the composition and delivery, both in written report and direct consultation, by which the Joint Chiefs of Staff are to relay information and advice to the administration.
 The National Military Strategy interacts with the other joint publications and the current administration's National Security Strategy publication to inform a coherent, militarily informed and civilian representative national strategy.

 History

 2018 National Military Strategy

 After the Trump administration released its first National Security Strategy in December 2017 and National Defense Strategy in January 2018, Joint Chiefs Chairman General Joseph Dunford ordered the Joint Staff to update the 2016 National Military Strategy accordingly.
 In July 2018, Dunford said that an unclassified version of the updated NMS would be given to the public.
 In December 2018, Dunford approved the updated NMS and sent it to the defense secretary and Congress, according to Col. Patrick Ryder, a spokesman for Dunford.
 In February 2019, Ryder said that "an unclassified overview of the National Military Strategy is in development and will be released to the public."
 He did not say when.

 The unclassified description of the 2018 National Military Strategy was released on July 12, 2019.

+In 2020, the White House determined that during the War on terror, defense contractors filled employee shortages with foreign-born staff.